2018 PGS Mentorship Program

 The purpose of the BTI-PGS Mentorship Program is to provide career advice and professional development resources for graduate students, postdoctoral associates, and research technicians (“mentees”) interested in diverse scientific careers.
 The program will connect mentees with mentors in their chosen career fields, and will provide resources to foster communication between mentees and mentors as well as the mentees’ primary academic advisors.

 For more information about the BTI-PGS Mentorship Program, check out episode 12 of BTI’s Science Bomb in which speakers from our career symposium and organizers of the program discuss the benefits of mentorship in science.
+Also, you can watch the morning talks from our 2018 Career Symposium, which include an overview of the program.

 2018 Program Principles